lmontalvo27/CIS7DiscreteSturctures/Assignment 3.md

 Translate: (M → H)∧(S → C)
 - If mathematics is easy, then the homework is done and if it is sunny, then camping is fun.

-Translate: “Mathematics is easy or camping is fun, as long as it is sunny and the homework is done.”
+Translate into propositional logic: “Mathematics is easy or camping is fun, as long as it is sunny and the homework is done.”

 - (S ^ H)→(M v C)